TO UNDERSTAND THE QUOTE YOU’RE GIVEN

 Airfreight consignments also have to correspond to the customs regulations of the country of origin and of the country of destination.
 That is why air cargo may only be sent from (or to) so-called "Customs Airports", which provide means for customs clearance.
 We will gladly inform you whether your supplier’s or senders nearest airport belongs to this category.

 Depending on airplane and destination there are limits concerning dimensions and gross weight of the individual package.
-With larger packages, it may be a matter of a few centimeters if the goods will find space on the aircraft.
+With larger packages, it may be a matter of a few centimetres if the goods will find space on the aircraft.
 This depends mainly on the height of the package, but its width and length are also determining factors for loading onto certain types of aircraft.